top of page

 Go directly to Orders and Prices by clicking here.

 Stringing is a very delicate part of the conservation of early keyboards as departing from a not too wide margin of string tension can lead to a poor sound or to a twisted instrument with possibly severe damage to the soundboard, bridge or nut, and also broken strings.
-Apparently, instrument makers did not calculated scientifically the gauges they used in their instruments, as we do now.
-They must have used trial and error to come with the right gauges, and passed that experience on to their apprentices; and this situation lasted probably until the first quarter of the ninteenth century, or more.
+There is no clear evidence when, instrument makers started to calculate scientifically the gauges they used in their instruments, as we do now.
+In past centuries they must have used trial and error to come with the right gauges, and passed that experience on to their apprentices; and this situation lasted probably until the first quarter of the ninteenth century, maybe more.

 As metallurgy and science in general developed, improvements in the wire making industry resulted in a much stronger iron wire.
 For example, the discovery of the addition of manganese to the alloy allowed the possibility to have a wire that will stand higher loads.
 While this was welcomed by engineers, it came with a cost to the musical instruments making.
-In order to have a pleasent sound, strings have to be tightly stretched, but the wooden instruments were not capable to hold such load without twisting or breaking.
+In order to have a pleasent sound, strings have to be tightly stretched, close to their breaking point, but the wooden instruments were not capable to hold such load without twisting or breaking after some years.
 Then the race to have stronger cases in the instruments began, and only in the second half of the nineteenth century a balance between the needed tensile strength in the strings and the construction of the cases was reached, mostly by the introduction of the cast iron frame.
 This is basically the period when the modern piano started.
 Harpsichords, clavichords and spinets were left behind even before this race began, as people favored the fortepiano.
 The last harpsichords made in England reportedly date from the first decade of the nineteenth century but I personally have not see one.
-Pre 1820s instruments normally require a softer iron wire, like Malcolm Rose's Iron A (for harpsichords) or B for pianofortes.
-Later ones require Iron C. Wire from 1850s has not been researched and produced enough to have a substitute, as far as I know, though I heard that Stephen Birkett is producing a substitute of Horsefall's 'patented' wire.
+Pre 1820s instruments normally require a softer iron wire, like today's Malcolm Rose's Iron A (for harpsichords) or B for pianofortes up to 1820s.
+Later ones require Iron C wire.
+Wire from 1850s has not been researched enough and a subsitute is not produced, as far as I know, though I heard that Stephen Birkett is producing a substitute of Horsefall's 'patented' wire, which is what I believe the first wire marketed as 'piano wire'.

 More information on covered (wound) strings in this article.